brpandey/leetcode-notes/sys-design/hacking/30_rideshare.md

 A k-nearest neighbor search finds the neighboring points that are closest to a point.
 This search can be thought of as "Find the k nearest drivers to this passenger requesting a ride."
-In the diagram below, the start represents the location of a passenger requesting a driver, and the points represent available drivers.
+In the diagram below, the star represents the location of a passenger requesting a driver, and the points represent available drivers.
 It happens that the six drivers nearest to the passengers ate spanned across three MBRs.